-The user is then prompted to fill in a questionnaire.
-In cases of cold start, the user answers are taken as input to find the similar existing users.
-The proposed system then suggests the course best reviewed by the similar group of users.
+The new users are dealt with by making a knowledge base about them .
+The proposed approach then suggests the course based on reviews by the similar group of users.

 In order to understand the structure of the proposed recommendation a dataflow diagram is presented in Figure 1.
-It depicts the contextual level DFD which shows complete recommendation system design and emphasizes the way it interacts with external entities.
+It depicts the contextual level DFD which shows recommendation system flow of data and emphasizes the way it interacts with external entities.
 It only contains one process that generalizes the function of the entire system in relationship to external entities.
-The implementation of the proposed approach is covered in the subsequent sections with detailed analysis.

 The rest of the paper is organized as follows: section II presents the motivation of the proposed approach.
 Section III and IV details related work and the proposed framework of the recommendation system.
 Section V………………….

 Motivation

-The proposed approach aims at suggesting an optimum course for each student separately.
+The proposed approach suggests an optimum course for each student separately.
 This would give each user (student) the flexibility to try new courses, which he/she would be able to complete within the stipulated time and would help the user to gain knowledge using these courses.
 The user will be able to access the course with confidence without conceiving whether the suggested course would be too easy or too difficult for him/her to understand.
 This system would also save the time of user which could otherwise have been lost due to sheer number of online courses available on the internet.